 important?
 And what can you do about it?

 You, along with your family and friends, no doubt want to know: How long will this take?
 The time required to perform your organ transplant surgery depends on the organ being transplanted and a host of other factors, says Marwan Abouljoud, MD, director of the Transplant Institute at Henry Ford Hospital System in Detroit.

 The actual operating time to transplant a liver ranges from about 5 to 8 hours, for example, although on some occasions it takes less time.
-If you've had previous surgery on that organ or a previous transplant, you have to add to that.
+If you've had previous surgery on that organ or a previous transplant.

 Kidney transplants generally take four to five hours, while pancreas transplants require two to four hours and combined pancreas and kidney can require five to seven.
 Other transplant surgery times differ so much that it's difficult to give a range.
 In those cases, it is best to ask your surgeon if he or she can estimate the time.

 How long you can expect to stay in the hospital after your organ transplant surgery depends on a number of factors -- how sick you were when you went in and how well the surgery went, to name two.

 Typically, a liver patient is sent to the intensive care or critical care unit for a time, Abouljoud says.
 But kidney patients, for instance, don't routinely go to ICU, says Penelope Loughhead, LMSW, a transplant social worker at Memorial Hermann Hospital in Houston, speaking of the routine at her facility.